survivejs/webpack-book/manuscript/13_Conclusion.md

 * **Source maps** allow you to debug your code in the browser during development.
 They can also give better quality stack traces during production usage if you capture the output.
 The *Source Maps* chapter delves into the topic.
 * To keep your builds fast, consider optimizing.
 The *Performance* chapter discusses a variety of strategies you can use to achieve this.
-* to keep your configuration maintainable, consider composing it.
+* To keep your configuration maintainable, consider composing it.
 As webpack configuration is JavaScript code, it can be arranged in many ways.
-Find a way you are comfortable with and apply it.
 The *Composing Configuration* chapter discusses the topic.
 * The way webpack consumes packages can be customized.
 The *Package Consuming Techniques* chapter covers specific techniques related to this.
 * Sometimes you have to extend webpack.
 The *Extending with Loaders* and *Extending with Plugins* chapters show how to achieve this.
 You can also work on top of webpack’s configuration definition and implement an abstraction of your own for it to suit your purposes.

-{pagebreak}

 ## Development Checklist

-* To get most out of webpack during development, use [webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (WDS).
+* To get most out of webpack during development, use *webpack-dev-server* (WDS).
 You can also find middlewares which you can attach to your Node server during development.
 The *Automatic Browser Refresh* chapter covers WDS in greater detail.
 * Webpack implements **Hot Module Replacement** (HMR).
 It allows you to replace modules without forcing a browser refresh while your application is running.
 The *Hot Module Replacement* appendix covers the topic in detail.

 ## Production Checklist